zarak214/Final_project_GIS/index.md

 Explore the interactive map below to view institution locations, poverty levels, and accessibility buffers:
 [Interactive Map](interactive_map.html)

-- **Features**:
-  - Layers: Poverty levels as a choropleth, institution points, and 1-mile buffers.
-  - Tooltips: Hover over counties or institutions for details like poverty percentage, total population, and institution name.
-  - Heatmap: Displays institution density to highlight regions with high or low educational resource concentration.
+This map shows the location of accredited career and technical institutions overlaid with county poverty levels as a choropleth.
+Users can hover over institutions for details, including name, address, and contact information.
+The map also allows toggling between layers to explore correlations with population density and socioeconomic factors.

 ---